xchen83/techin510_final-grocery_shopping_planning/README.md

 ## Technologies & Methodologies
 The application will be designed to assist users in more effectively planning their grocery shopping.
-Leveraging the skills acquired in Lab 3, I plan to create a grocery shopping list application.
-Additionally, I aim to integrate a web scraping tool, as introduced in Lab 2, to gather information on grocery items and their prices, aiding users in planning their shopping more efficiently.
-Lastly, I intend to connect the application's data to a Postgres database to ensure real-time data availability.
+Several techniques we learnt from the course will be applied:
+1. # Web Crawling from Trader Joes and Storing the Data into Postgres Database
+    - To obtain the real time price and foods for users to plan grocery shopping
+2. # Data Storage with Python
+    - Incorporating a grocery shopping list for users to keep track of the items
+3. # AI Generated Receipe
+    - To provide user a cooking inspiration to avoid food waste